perlsaiyan/jellyfin-broadcaster/README.md

 # Jellyfin Broadcaster

-This repository contains a Go script designed to broadcast Jellyfin server discovery packets to remote networks, facilitating client discovery across different subnets or houses.
-The script is particularly useful when clients are not directly connected to the Tailscale network but need to discover the Jellyfin server.
+This repository contains a Go server that responds to Jellyfin server discovery requests on UDP port 7359, matching the behavior of Jellyfin's `AutoDiscoveryHost` implementation.
+The server listens for discovery messages and responds with server information to facilitate client connections.

 ## Overview

-Jellyfin uses UDP port 7359 for server discovery, sending broadcast packets with the message "Who is JellyfinServer?" to facilitate client connections.
-This script replicates that behavior, sending the discovery packets from a Tailscale box to remote networks specified via command-line arguments.
+Jellyfin uses UDP port 7359 for server discovery.
+Clients send broadcast packets with the message "who is JellyfinServer?" and servers respond with JSON containing server information (address, ID, name).
+This server implements the server-side discovery protocol, allowing Jellyfin clients to discover your server.

 ## Features

-- Sends Jellyfin discovery packets to multiple remote networks.
+- Listens on UDP port 7359 for discovery requests
+- Responds to discovery messages with JSON server information
-- Configurable via command-line arguments for flexibility.
+- Configurable server URL, ID, and name via command-line flags
-- Lightweight and resource-efficient, written in Go.
+- Lightweight and resource-efficient, written in Go
-- Periodic broadcasting with adjustable intervals.
+- Matches Jellyfin's AutoDiscoveryHost implementation

 ## Prerequisites

-- Go (Golang) installed on your system.
+- Go (Golang) installed on your system
-- A Tailscale box or similar device capable of sending UDP packets.
-- Network access to the remote networks (e.g., 192.168.88.255).
+- Network access to bind to UDP port 7359

 ## Installation